SavourySnaX/RetroEditor/docfx/docs/developer-guide.md

 You should be able to reload the plugin at this point, although the only change to the editor window will be the word Palette.

 However don't fret, we can try and extract the graphics we will need for the palette.
-According to [Manic Miner Room-Format](https://www.icemark.com/dataformats/manic/mmformat.htm) the block graphics are stored in the offsets 544-615, each of which is 9 bytes in size.
+According to [Block Graphics Section of the Manic Miner Data Format](http://icemark.com/dataformats/manic/mmformat.htm#block_graphics) the block graphics are stored in the offsets 544-615, each of which is 9 bytes in size.

 The first byte is the colour attribute, the next 8 bytes are a bitmap representing the 8x8 tile.
 We need the tilemap to be in non palettised format in order for the editor to render it.
 So lets modify the constructor of the tile to perform this conversion :